Rush Limbaugh on the cutting edge of societal evolution on the most listened to radio talk show in America.

 Nothing happened.

-He was arrested, charges were dropped, but he was not in any way harmed.
+Charges were dropped, but he was not in any way harmed.

-And now he's running around complaining that he's got a mug shot, and the mugshot's gonna be all over the well, join the club, pal.
+And now he's running around complaining that he's got a mug shot, and the mug shot's going to be all over the place.

-Do you ever you ever go to the Palm Beach Post website?
+Join, I mean, you know, our local paper here, do you ever go to the Palm Beach Post website?

-Well, you ought to one day.
+Well, you ought to one day at the top of the website.

-Audrey 12 years old, Triple Falls, Wisconsin.
+Audrey, 12 years old, Triple Falls, Wisconsin.

 How are you?